barbarapawlowskaa/gene_trees/README.md

 # Step-by-step analysis
 Follow these steps in order to reproduce the phylogenetic comparison:

-## Step 1: species selection and TimeTree data acquisition
+## Step 1: Species selection and TimeTree data acquisition

 We selected 10 bacteria species.
 Crucially, we ensured that the chosen taxa have sufficient genetic distance for meaningful speciation time estimation.
 For comparison with our generated phylogenic tree, we downloaded Newick tree for the same 10 species from: